sezanzeb/JsPlot3D/USAGE.md

 2. To learn how to navigate and also understand many of the available settings, please open http://hip70890b.de/JsPlot3D/examples/playground/index.html in your browser.

-3. There are a few examples listed here: https://github.com/sezanzeb/JsPlot3D/tree/master/test/visual_tests, so you can see how the various ways to plot data work.
+3. There are a few **examples** listed here: https://github.com/sezanzeb/JsPlot3D/tree/master/test/visual_tests, so you can see how the various ways to plot data work.
 Note, that some of them contain settings that are not needed but only exist to test if the plot breaks or not.

-4. Also see the documentation, which you can find here: https://doclets.io/sezanzeb/JsPlot3D/master ("API")
+4. Also see the **documentation**, which you can find here: https://doclets.io/sezanzeb/JsPlot3D/master ("API")

 **The first steps for everything here are the following:**